-Being separated is about gaining some space for yourself.
+A trial separation is about gaining some space for yourself.
 You should talk about having a place to think and enjoy.
 It is a good idea to split the rooms and arrange their use.
 For instance, the living room can be his room, but the bedroom hers.
 More rooms, more options.

 Have occasional serious talks

-Arrange how you like the communication to look like.
+Arrange how you like communication to look like.
 Are you going to talk to each other all the time?
 Are you going to communicate just for important things?
 However, set some milestones after which you’ll have a serious talk about how things are going and is there an improvement in the relationship.

+A trial separation is a major decision that can be life-changing.
+So, once you decide with that, make sure you are clear with the next step as the time passes.
 This way you will see if the relationship is going back to being married, or divorce will be necessary.